 Below you will find 5 deep sky objects that are at their highest elevation in March.
 If you don't see a popular object listed below, don't worry!
-It is most likely featured in a different month as we are doing this guide for every month of the year and are making sure we avoid duplicates.
+It is most likely featured in a different month as we are doing this guide for every month of the year and are avoiding duplicates.

 Make sure to watch our video guide on YouTube for more information and a bit of fun!